Boeing Indigenous Engineering Scholarship

 To be eligible to apply for this scholarship you must meet the following criteria:

-- Be enrolled in 1st year of a Bachelor of Engineering (Software), (Computer Systems), (Electrical and Electronic), (Mechatronics) or (Mechanical) in the Faculty of Engineering and Built Environment, UON.
+- Be enrolled in any year of a Bachelor of Software, Computer Systems, Electrical and Electronic, Mechatronics, or Mechanical Engineering (Honours) with the Faculty of Engineering and Built Environment, UON.

 - Demonstrate academic progress either by the Australian Tertiary Admission Rank (ATAR) or equivalent required for entry for commencing students, or a Grade Point Average (GPA) of 4.0 for continuing students.